Module palletjack.load

 )

-self._class_logger.debug('Using layer %s from item ID %s', layer_number, feature_layer_itemid)
+self._class_logger.debug("Using layer %s from item ID %s", layer_number, feature_layer_itemid)

 self.feature_layer = self.gis.content.get(feature_layer_itemid).layers[layer_number]